Solar Power For Commercial IoT

 First, find a sensor that is compatible with your system.
 A Monnit Wireless Temperature Sensor measures ambient temperature and is compatible with MODBUS building automation systems.

 Next, determine the sensor’s average daily power consumption and how much solar is needed to power it.
 The easiest way to determine average power consumption is to look at how long its current batteries last.
 Manufacturers often list battery information and battery lifetime under the device specifications.

-The Monnit Wireless Temperature Sensor operates on a CR2032 3V lithium coin cell battery, which will last about 2 years.
+The Monnit Wireless Temperature Sensor operates on a CR2032 3V lithium coin cell battery, which will last about two years.
 CR2032 lithium batteries have around 200mAh of battery capacity.
-Always convert units to power (Watt hours) to avoid voltage mismatch problems.
+Always convert units to power (Watt-hours) to avoid voltage mismatch problems.

 200mAh * 3V = 600mWh